Try our free ROI calculator. Discover your site's revenue potential.

 4. Frequency of content updates on your site: Google allocates more time for crawling to sites with regular content updates.

-The Importance of Crawl Budget for SEO
+Why Crawl Budget is Important for SEO

 Crawl budget management isn’t as crucial for relatively small websites with only a few pages, but becomes a concern for moderately-sized or larger ones.